brandonjpierce/jax/README.md

 ## Release history

+- 1.1.1
+  - Reduced some code complexity in the .done() method by breaking up logic into smaller methods
 - 1.1.0
   - Added sugar syntax to main HTTP verb methods e.g. you now can do `Jax.get(url, callback)` instead of `Jax.get(url).done(callback)`
 - 1.0.1